 If you do nothing else, record all passwords so your executor or someone else you designate can manage or close your accounts after your death.
-Store the list in a mutually agreed and secure place.
+Store the list in a mutually agreed on and secure place.
 Don’t put passwords in your will, though, because that becomes a public document.

 Passing on your passwords is essential.
-With many digital assets, privacy policies will prevent your survivors from accessing your accounts without them.
+With many digital assets, privacy policies will prevent survivors from accessing your accounts without them.

 Spell out how you want each of your accounts handled.
 Do you want them destroyed?
-Do you want some of the photos, communication, creative material or business correspondence left to a member of the family?
+Do you want some photos, communication, creative material or business correspondence left to a member of the family?

 Make plans for email and social media accounts